 Review Cycle

-This policy was last updated on [insert date] and is scheduled for review on [insert date].
-This policy will also be updated if significant changes are made to school grounds that require a revision of Example School’s Yard Duty and Supervision Policy.
+This policy was last updated on February 2020 and is scheduled for review on February 2021.
+This policy will also be updated if significant changes are made to school grounds that require a revision of Katunga Primary School’s Yard Duty and Supervision Policy.